Skip to main content Skip to footer

 Naturalisation as a British Citizen

-Amongst other benefits, British nationals, unlike holders of indefinite leave to remain, cannot ordinarily lose their status.
+Amongst other benefits, British citizens, unlike holders of indefinite leave to remain, cannot ordinarily lose their status.
 British citizens also benefit from the protection of the Crown when travelling overseas and are entitled to participate in elections.
 They are, of course, free to live, study or work in the UK without restriction and claim state benefits.

-• completing a qualifying residence period; and
+2. completing a qualifying residence period and

-Applicants who are refused British nationality can request reconsideration of the application for a fee of £372.
-If the decision is maintained the only way to challenge the decision is by way of Judicial Review ("JR").
-JR is a lengthy and expensive process and should only be considered if there is good legal grounds to challenge the decision.
-It is notoriously difficult to succeed with challenging a Home Office decision to refuse an application for naturalisation as a British citizen through JR.
+Applicants who are refused British citizenship can request reconsideration of the application for a fee of £372.
+If the decision to refuse British citizenship is maintained the only way to challenge the decision is by way of Judicial Review ("JR") usually through lawyers.
+JR is a lengthy and expensive process commonly and should only be considered if there are good legal grounds to challenge the decision to refuse British citizenship.

-As a firm of Solicitors, RLegal's immigration lawyers can assist with submitting a review and providing legal advice on whether JR is an option.
+As a firm of solicitors, RLegal's lawyers can assist with submitting a review of the application for British citizenship and provide legal advice on whether JR is an option.

 If you would like to discuss your application for naturalisation as a British citizen with one of our specialist British citizenship solicitors in more detail, please visit us by prior appointment in our central London offices or contact us on +44 (0)20 7038 3980, email us at info@rlegal.com or use our online enquiry form.